- The James Watt Nanofabrication Centre @ Glasgow houses over £25M of nanofabrication

-tools in a 750 m2clean room run as a pseudo-industrial operation by 14 technicians and 4 PhD level research technologists.
+tools in a 900 m2 clean room run as a pseudo-industrial operation by 14 technicians and 4 PhD level research technologists.

 - The Centre undertakes fundamental, applied and commercial research, development and small production delivered using a vast array of developed process modules and background IP which can provide integrated processes to deliver components, devices, circuits, systems and solutions.

-- The Centre presently collaborates with over 90 different international universities and research institutes from around the world.
+- The Centre presently collaborates with over 90 different international universities and research institutes (48 in the Times Higher Education Top 100 International Universities List) along with working with over 288 companies from 28 countries around the world.

 - Kelvin Nanotechnology Ltd. (KNT) provides commercial access to the centre, facilities and expertise for industry, governments, institutes and also universities.
-Over 250 companies have received nanofabrication services delivered by KNT.
+Over 250 companies from 20 countries have received nanofabrication services delivered by KNT.